simgrid/simgrid/docs/source/app_s4u.rst

 for the corresponding :cpp:func:`Mailbox::get() <simgrid::s4u::Mailbox::get>`.
 You can change this by :ref:`declaring a receiving actor <s4u_receiving_actor>`.

-A big difference with twitter hashtags is that SimGrid does not offer easy support to broadcast a given message to many receivers.
-So that would be like a twitter tag where each message is consumed by the first receiver.
+A big difference with Twitter hashtags is that SimGrid does not offer easy support to broadcast a given message to many receivers.
+So that would be like a Twitter tag where each message is consumed by the first receiver.

 A big difference with the ZeroMQ queues is that you cannot filter